DevMountain/react-5-afternoon/README.md

 ### Summary

 Now that we have our third view hooked up.
-Let's move onto the fourth View.
+Let's move on to the fourth View.

 ## Instructions